Chris232181/Loan-Default-Forecasting-using-ML/README.md

 Steps:
 1. Cleaning and preparation of loan tape
 2. Split the data into training and testing data subsets.
 60% training, 40% testing
-3. Train the models and predict probabiltities of default for each ML model
+3. Train the models and predict probabiltities of default for each ML model, assess feature importance
 4. Assess accuracy of both models using accuracy score, AUC score or ROC curve
 5. Evaluate models and conclude on the most accurate model